Peer Counseling Helpline

 The Peer Counseling Helpline is designed as students helping other students.
 While these students are not professionals, they do receive rigorous training in order to better accommodate your call.

 When you call the Peer Counseling Helpline, you can discuss any issue that bothers you.
 Some examples include relationships, family, academics, roommates, drugs/alcohol use, loneliness or sexual health issues.

 When can I call?

-The Peer Counseling Helpline is available Sunday through Thursday between 8 p.m. and 1 a.m.
-However, there are times during the year when peer counselors may not be available, such as during holiday breaks.
+The Peer Counseling Helpline is available Monday through Thursday between 7 p.m. and 9 p.m.
+However, there are times during the year when Peer Counselors may not be available, such as during holiday or term breaks.

 Is peer counseling confidential?